Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

 \subsection{Indirect estimation for the separation of the sources}

-As we have shown that in the limit $s/\sigma\ll1$ we can safely restrict the imaging of partially coherent point sources to the qubit model where the pertinent parameters are encoded in the states Bloch vector.
+As we have shown, in the limit $s/\sigma\ll1$ we can safely restrict the imaging of partially coherent point sources to the qubit model where the pertinent parameters are encoded in the state's Bloch vector.
 An alternative method for extracting estimates of $\boldsymbol{\theta}$ proceeds via estimation of the Bloch vector $\mathbf{r}$ from which one can use the functional dependence on the parameters $\boldsymbol{\theta}$, and standard error propagation, to extract estimates for all pertinent parameters.
-For the case of incoherent sources, this indirect estimation method has been shown to furnish estimates of both the separation and relative intensity---by estimating the \emph{purity} $r_{\mathrm{inc}}$ of \eqnref{eq:r_incoh}---that saturate the QFI~\cite{deAlmeida21b}.
-We note that the resulting QFI for the separation agrees with that derived in \secref{subs:qfi_direct} with the intensity centroid, $x_c$, as the choice of reference.
-Since as the purity is a reference frame independent quantity, this agreement singles out the intensity centroid as the correct choice of reference position.
-For the incoherent case \cite{deAlmeida21b} show that such indirect estimation methods allow for simultaneous estimation of both the separation and relative intensity, saturating the multi-parameter Cram\'er-Rao bound, through collective measurement strategies.
+For the case of incoherent sources, this indirect estimation method has been shown to furnish estimates of both the separation and relative intensity---by estimating the \emph{purity} $r_{\mathrm{inc}}$ of \eqnref{eq:r_incoh} and the relative intensity $q$---that saturate the QFI~\cite{deAlmeida21b}.
+We note that the resulting QFI for the separation agrees with that derived in \secref{subs:qfi_direct} with the intensity centroid, $x_0=x_c$, as the choice of reference frame (or equivalently, when $x_0$ is a nuisance parameter).
+For the incoherent case~\cite{deAlmeida21b} show that such indirect estimation methods allow for simultaneous estimation of both the separation and relative intensity, saturating the multi-parameter Cram\'er-Rao bound, through collective measurement strategies.
 In this section we ask whether such indirect estimation methods continue to be advantageous for the case of partially coherent sources.
+With the exception of $x_0$, which we assume known and equal to $x_c$, in what follows we are interested in estimating the parameters ${\bm\vartheta}=(r,q,\gamma_R,\gamma_I)$.